Erika Jayne Begins Production On ‘RHOBH’ Season 10 After Rumors Claim She’s Been Fired From Full-Time Role

 Erika Jayne isn’t phased by the recent rumors claiming she’s been fired from her full-time role on The Real Housewives of Beverly Hills.

-According to a Hollywood Life report on September 4, Erika recently updated her social media pages but when it comes to the reports claiming she removed a mention of the Bravo TV reality series from her account, she wasn’t hinting at an exit from the show.
+According to a Hollywood Life report on September 4, Erika recently updated her social media pages, but when it comes to the reports claiming she removed a mention of the Bravo TV reality series from her account, she wasn’t hinting at an exit from the show.
 In fact, Erika is said to be confused by the false reports as she’s already begun filming scenes for the show’s upcoming 10th season.

 “Erika has no idea where these rumors even came from, but they’re so silly.
 She is 100 percent back full-time.
 She was not demoted at all,” an insider said.